edevPedro/edevPedro/README.md

 ---

 ### 👨‍💻 About me
-Software Developer focused on **backend and cloud-native applications**, with experience in **enterprise systems, APIs, and scalable architectures**.
+Fullstack Software Developer with experience in **enterprise systems, APIs, and scalable architectures**.
-Comfortable working with **modern Java ecosystems**, cloud platforms, and distributed systems.
+Comfortable working with **modern ecosystems**, cloud platforms, and distributed systems.

 ---